From Acorn to Spaghetti, Here Are the 9 Most Common Types of Winter Squash

 Not only is winter squash a sweet, rich addition to your menu, it’s also loaded with nutrients, fiber, and healthy omega-3 fat.
 Ranging in size, shape, color, and flavor, winter squash can be prepared in endless different ways.
 You can sautée or roast squash for an easy side dish, purée it into soup, bake it into a pie, or add it to pizza.
 You can even eat the skin of some of the squash varieties.

-Explore the unique characteristics and flavors of the eight most common types of squash, then try one of these comforting, delicious squash recipes.
+Explore the unique characteristics and flavors of the nine most common types of squash, then try one of these comforting, delicious squash recipes.

 Great for: Roasting.
 Peeling is difficult, so cut it in half or slice (the skin on this type of squash is edible).